 In addition, you should also consider encrypting any sensitive data that you store on your computer or use when connecting to the internet.
 This will help protect your personal information from being stolen in the event of a worm infection.

 You can do that with a good VPN service like ClearVPN.
 It encrypts your data and makes it virtually impossible for hackers to access it.
 Plus, it’s compatible with most operating systems/devices and relatively easy to use.

-All that you have to do is run the ClearVPN app on your device and use the shortcut “Secure Browsing” that can make your connection private and secure in a click.
+All that you have to do is run the ClearVPN app on your device and use the shortcut “Smart connection” that can make your connection private and secure in a click.